 Black History Month honors the contributions of African Americans to U.S. history.
-Did you know that Madam C.J.
-Walker was America’s first woman to become a self-made millionaire, or that George Washington Carver was able to derive nearly 300 products from the peanut?
-Get the story of the creation of the NAACP, famous firsts in African American history and other black history facts.
+Among prominent figures are Madam C.J.
+Walker, who was the first U.S. woman to become a self-made millionaire, and George Washington Carver who derived nearly 300 products from the peanut.
+Read on for more black history facts.

-NAACP: On February 12, 2009, the NAACP marked its 100th anniversary.
-Spurred by growing racial violence in the early twentieth century, and particularly by 1908 race riots in Springfield, Illinois, a group of African-American leaders joined together to form a new permanent civil rights organization, the National Association for the Advancement of Colored People (NAACP).
+NAACP: On February 12, 2019, the NAACP marked its 110th anniversary.
+Spurred by growing racial violence in the early 20th century, and particularly by 1908 race riots in Springfield, Illinois, a group of African American leaders joined together to form a new permanent civil rights organization, the National Association for the Advancement of Colored People (NAACP).
 February 12, 1909, was chosen because it was the centennial anniversary of the birth of Abraham Lincoln.

 First Lawyer: John Mercer Langston was the first black man to become a lawyer when he passed the bar in Ohio in 1854.
 When he was elected to the post of Town Clerk for Brownhelm, Ohio, in 1855 Langston became one of the first African Americans ever elected to public office in America.
 John Mercer Langston was also the great-uncle of Langston Hughes, famed poet of the Harlem Renaissance.

 Famous Protestors: While Rosa Parks is credited with helping to spark the Civil Rights movement when she refused to give up her public bus seat to a white man in Montgomery, Alabama in 1955–inspiring the Montgomery Bus Boycott—the lesser-known Claudette Colvin was arrested nine months prior for not giving up her bus seat to white passengers.